rosberry/Debuggerman2/README.md

-# Product Name
+# Debuggerman 2

-One to two paragraph statement about your product and what it does.
+Service-based agent providing access to configurable testing menu for single-activity applications.

 ## Features

-- Feature 1
-- Feature 2
-- Feature 3
-- Feature 4
-- Feature 5
+- Quick access to testing menu with notification
+- Dynamic elements addition in runtime
+- Stacktrace capturing in case of application crash

 ## Requirements